Thomas McCready 2013 - 2014

 Tom graduated from Sonora Union High School in Sonora, California, and enrolled at the University of California, Berkeley in the Fall of 1958.
 There he happened to met both Phil Gash and Jim Regas.
-Tom earned his bachelor’s degree in math in 1962, and later completed his Ph.D. in mathematics from Stanford University in 1968.
+Tom earned his bachelor’s degree in Mathematics in 1962, and later completed his Ph.D. in Mathematics from Stanford University in 1968.

-Since fully retiring, Tom’s main focus has been his family-- wife, Kathy, two children, and five grandchildren.
+Since fully retiring, Tom’s main focus has been his family -- wife, Kathy, two children, and five grandchildren.
 Tom has also remained connected with the Department and College, mentoring department chairs and attending lectures, colloquia, and special events.
-Tom has also done some volunteer math tutoring with junior-high and high-school students.
+Tom has also done some volunteer math tutoring with junior high and high school students.
 Besides mathematics, Tom’s current academic interests include classical literature, and he’s recently taken to studying organic chemistry.
-These recent studies have instilled in Tom a new respect for those Chem folks and he finds that work both challenging and rewarding!
+These recent studies have instilled in Tom a new respect for those Chemistry folks and he finds that work both challenging and rewarding!

 Dr. Roger J. Lederer was awarded his Ph.D. in Zoology in 1972 from the University of Illinois and was hired as an Assistant Professor in the Department of Biological Sciences in the fall of that year.
-He was Director of the Eagle Lake Field Station twice from 1973 - 1977 and 1986 - 1989, Department Chair from 1979 – 1986, Associate Dean of the Graduate School from 1988-1991 and was Dean of the College of Natural Sciences from 1991 to 2001.
+He was Director of the Eagle Lake Field Station twice from 1973-1977 and 1986-1989, Department Chair from 1979–1986, Associate Dean of the Graduate School from 1988-1991 and was Dean of the College of Natural Sciences from 1991-2001.
 Roger was instrumental in securing the funding from the Andrew Foundation for the Floyd L. English Natural Sciences Scholarships.